PABannier/cs_notes_tips_tricks/rust_smart_pointers.md

 }
 ```

+Because `Box<Node<T>>` is a pointer, Rust always know how much space `Box<Node<T>>` will take.
+It does not vary based on the amount of data it's pointing to.
+Now the compiler know that the size of an instance of `Node<T>` is the sum of an instance of type `T` and of a box's pointer data.
+By using a box, we've broken the infinite, recursive chain.

 - When you have a large amount of data and you want to transfer ownership, but you want to make sure data is not copied.

 The idea here is that by keeping the actual data on the heap, transferring ownership from one variable to another will actually comes down to copying a small amount of pointer data around on the stack, not the actual data on the heap.